 With this rationale, Chadsgrove aims to promote a happy, friendly, calm and safe environment.
-Any form of bullying or dire misbehaviour can threaten the status quo and thus must be checked and dealt with promptly.
+Any form of bullying or misbehaviour can threaten the status quo and thus must be checked and dealt with promptly.
 The value of friendship must be emphasised and pupils are encouraged to appreciate the difference between bullying and simply 'falling out'.
 Ultimately, any form of behaviour that causes upset or distress within the school will be responded to in an appropriate, respectful and coherent manner.

-All pupils, through School Council, have had the opportunity to contribute to the values of the school.
-The final set of values was determined by the School Council in July 2015.
+All pupils, through School Council, have had the opportunity to contribute to the values of the school which are displayed at the front of school, in classrooms and around the building.